alxshelepenok/lumen/content/posts/troubleshooting-custom-dns-domains-dns-configuration-upgrades.md

 ## I set up my DNS records on Cloudflare, but it Fails verification?

 Review the last step from the question above.
-It is important that you disable the **orange cloud** feature in Cloudflare's DNS app **for all your Fleek DNS records.** Fleek can't verify your domain if Cloudflare is proxying your domain to their CDN.
+It is important that you disable the proxy feature in Cloudflare's DNS app **for all your Fleek DNS records.** Fleek can't verify your domain if Cloudflare is proxying your domain to their CDN.

 ## I use Google Domains, and don't want to have to use Cloudflare.